LuNeder/luana.dev.br/index.md

 I like Linux, specially non-GNU Linux, the Fediverse, and ✨open source✨ stuff!

 I also love mermaids, swimming, gaming (on Linux) and cooking.

+I (try to) program in Rust, Python and FORTRAN, and my computers are configured using Nix.

+My current Linux distro is NixOS.

 Please do check my GitHub and blog if you want, there might be cool stuff in there if I stop procrastinating (including my own wayland wm, someday).